ChenLu-china/Real-Time-Rendering/util/README.md

         <li>Internal Transmittance: The amount of light being absorbed by the volume as it travels through it.
 The value from 0(the volume block all the light) to 1(well, it is a vacuum so all light is transmitted).
         <li>Beer Lambert Law: The concept of density is expressed in terms of absorbed coefficient.
 The denser the volume, the higher absorption coefficient.
 The equation expressed in T = exp(-distance * sigma_a).
         <li>Mean Free Path:
-        <li>Scatteting: In normal, each volume can also emit light which we are just mentioning for the sake of completeness, just like volumetric object "reflecting" light.
+        <li>Scatterting: In normal, each volume can also emit light which we are just mentioning for the sake of completeness, just like volumetric object "reflecting" light.
 In code, it is represented as a rgb color.
     </ul>
 </div>